 Before we arrange your viewing we are required to register your full details.
 Our landlords expect us to prequalify any potential tenant.
 We accompany all viewings in order to meet the prospective tenants, and to establish a one to one relationship.
 This will be arranged at a time to suit you and could be daytime, evenings or weekends, subject of course to the landlords permission.
 At this point general details and requirements can also be established, such as the term of the letting, date of proposed occupation and due dates of outstanding costs, e.g. full deposit and first rental payment.
 Should you require immediate occupation of a property, please contact us and we will be happy to discuss this possibility on certain properties.

-Once you have decided on a property, you will need to reserve it by paying a non-refundable holding deposit (aka reservation deposit), The amount taken as holding deposit varies from property to property, depending on the rent amount, the holding deposit will be equivilent to one weeks rent, example, Rent of £500 per month, holding deposit will be £115.00, this will hold the property for you subject to contract and satisfactory references.
+Once you have decided on a property, you will need to reserve it by paying a holding deposit (aka reservation deposit), The amount taken as holding deposit varies from property to property, depending on the rent amount, the holding deposit will be equivilent to one weeks rent, example, Rent of £500 per month, holding deposit will be £115.00, this will hold the property for you subject to contract and satisfactory references.
 However, this does not in any way form a contract or any obligation upon us or the landlord.
-At this stage and subject to the landlords agreement, we will advise other applicants that the property is under offer.
-If satisfactory progress has not been made after 5 working days, due to your delay, then we may re-market the property.
+At this stage, we will advise other interested parties that the property is under offer.
+If satisfactory progress has not been made after 15 calendar days, due to your delay, then we may re-market the property.
 In this instance you would forfiet your holding deposit.
 The only other reason that we would retain the holding deposit is if we are given misleading information on the application form, or, if you decide against proceeding with the tenancy.